 But that’s not true.
 Remember that almost all vegetables contain some level of nitrates – especially green vegetables (spinach, lettuce, celery, etc.) – and we’re told to eat as much of these as we can because of the benefits they offer.
-And should we believe that our Maker created us with a design flaw since our bodies produce sodium nitrite naturally?

-Of course not.
-But as people conscious of our health and trying to improve on what we eat, we should be concerned about the amount of nitrates we consume.
+As people conscious of our health and trying to improve on what we eat, we should be concerned about the amount of nitrates we consume.
 It is certain that consuming excessive amounts of processed food is bad for our health.
 Did we not learn this lesson from the documentary “Super Size Me?”
 Bacon, hot dogs and lunch meat are indeed processed meats and they must be consumed in moderation.

 What is considered moderation?
 Therecommends no more than 12 hot dogs in a one month period for children.
 While I haven’t studied the level of nitrates in every brand of hot dog, lunch meat and bacon, we could err on the side of caution and say that children should not consume more than 12 servings of all of the above types of meat in a one month period.
 Surely we know not to feed our kids hot dogs every other day, but when totaling the number of processed meat our children consume in a one month period, we could easily reach the 12 serving mark.
 One hot dog here, a turkey sandwich there… bacon on the weekends.
 So it’s no wonder why families have flocked to products marked “nitrate-free” or “no added nitrates.”
 It makes us feel safer when we feed our children (and ourselves) processed meat.